 Find the perfect property from £16 per night by exploring the 198 options featured in Shetland Islands.
 HomeToGo instantaneously sorts all of these rentals to help you save up to 26%!

 Recommended holiday lettings in the Shetland Islands

-Rent a holiday apartment, home or cottage in the Shetland Islands: from £51 per night
+Rent a holiday home, apartment or cottage in the Shetland Islands from just £16 per night

 Popular holiday rental amenities in the Shetland Islands

 Select a filter and easily find an offer meeting your needs among the 198 rentals in Shetland Islands.
 In Shetland Islands, 138 accommodation types provide internet.
 So, if you need internet access during your holidays, use the internet filter to compare these rentals.
 Three amenities that aren't typical are saunas, pools and barbecues.

 Above are the weather conditions for Shetland Islands.
 This year, July will have the highest average temperatures.
 Conversely, February is the coolest month in the Shetland Islands, with temperatures falling below 2°.
 The rainiest month is December, while the driest month is May.

 Receive exclusive offers, inspirational stories and travel regulation updates.

 Become a subscriber* and receive great tips on travel planning sent to your inbox!